 My 3D model implementation in Blender looks like this:

 In my game engine it looks like this:

-You may ask "Why don't you hire someone to model the game environment?" or "Why don't you simply by the 3D model?"
-The reason is that developing a product is not just about coding.
-Is also about understanding how your users will use your product.
+You may ask "Why don't you hire someone to model the game environment?" or "Why don't you simply buy the 3D model?"
+The reason is that developing a Game Engine is not just about coding.
+Is also about understanding how your users will use your engine.

 Game development requires an artist and a developer.
 An artist produces the characters.
 The developer gives the characters actions.
 The linkage between the artist and the developer is the game engine.
 The game engine holds the character's artistic and geometrical information, which the developer manipulates.